fbk-most/fbk-most.github.io/_people/maryam-sajedinia.md

 scholar: "qsY6O_UAAAAJ"
 ---

-Maryam Sajedinia is a Research Assistant at the [MoST research unit].
+Maryam Sajedinia is a Research Assistant at the [MoST research unit](/).
 She currently works on development of the [DT Model](https://github.com/fbk-most/dt-model) evaluation engine.

 <!--more-->

 Maryam earned a **Master’s degree in Stochastic and Data Science** from the [University of Torino](https://www.unito.it/).